Download

 Phases complete: Gate · Sovereignty · The Wall · Consent · Transparency · Intelligence · Voice · FlameNet Mesh · Child AI Guardian

-254 tests · 13 crates · Zero warnings · Zero telemetry
+20 crates · segfault-fixed · sovereign-by-default endpoints · Zero warnings · Zero telemetry

 # Make executable and run